dxe/dxesf-docs/docs/special-rules.md

 To serve as a proxy, the designated member must be eligible to vote on the question themselves.
 Also, a member cannot serve as proxy for more than one member for the same vote.

+For quorum, a proxy counts both for themselves and for the member they are serving.

 ## 3. Voting Cards

 Voting cards may be used as a voting method at Chapter meetings whenever a rising vote is in order.